DavorPenzar/eurovision/README.md

 ##  Used Values

-Function [`compute_params`](utils.py#L33) was not actually used in the production.
-Instead, the parameters dictionary was created manually, as setting
+Function [`utils.compute_params`](utils.py#L33) was not actually used in the production.
+Instead, the parameters dictionary was created manually, by setting

 ```Python
 params = {